 Chapter 4: Knowledge development and the knowledge lifecycle

-Libbie Evans, senior manager, knowledge management, and Meghna Shah, change management and communications manager, TD Bank
+By Libbie Evans, senior manager, knowledge management, TD Bank

-Patrick DiDomenico, chief knowledge officer, Ogletree, Deakins, and James Lee, co-founder, and CEO, LegalMation
+By Patrick DiDomenico, chief knowledge officer, Ogletree, Deakins, and James Lee, co-founder and CEO, LegalMation